organisciak/dissertation/document/5_5_ams-study.md

 Following from earlier discussion, we turn to the effect of a task's design on the consistency of judgments by evaluating a different collection interface.

 New judgments are again collected on Mechanical Turk.
-In contrast to the previous evaluation's fidelity to the original collection interface, here the task design is changed to more carefully guide graders.
+In contrast to the previous evaluation's fidelity to the original collection interface, here the task design is changed to more carefully guide coders.

 Previous literature notes that the similarity ratings can be biased because the perceived distance between points in a rating scale is not linear, and word choice can affect interpretation of the task [@katter_influence_1968; @eisenberg_measuring_1988].
 This motivated us to measure some changes to the rating scale: BROAD scores were no longer collected, and FINE scores gave textual descriptions for ranges of the 0-100 scale, serving as anchors.